machinalis/telegraphy/README.md

-# Realtime enabler for blocking applications with Crossbar.io
+# Realtime capabilities for Django Applications

-Telegraphy goal is to make it easier to integrate Asycronous and/or realtime features to your classic blocking applications.
+Telegraphy goal is to make it easier to integrate realtime features to your classic blocking applications.
-Intially it's targeted to Django projects but some of its components should be generic to be reused in other WSGI frameworks.
+Intially it's targeted to Django projects we hope to support other WSGI frameworks in the future.

+Telegraphy now is based on [Crossbar.io](http://crossbar.io/docs), an open source unified application router which enables application components/microservices to communicate in (soft) real-time.

 # Django Integration